merenlab/anvio.org/help/main/programs/anvi-script-filter-hmm-hits-table/index.md

 ## Filter with HMM alignment parameters

 Similar to query coverage in BLAST, we can also use HMM alignment coverage to help determine if an hmm-hit is homologous.
-A small coverage value means only a small proportion of the query/target is aligning.
-Before anvi'o can filter out <span class="artifact-n">[hmm-hits](/help/main/artifacts/hmm-hits)</span> with alignment coverage, you must run <span class="artifact-p">[anvi-run-hmms](/help/main/programs/anvi-run-hmms)</span> and report a domain hits table by including `--domain-hits-table` flag in your command:
+A small alignment coverage value means only a small proportion of the query/target is aligning.
+Before anvi'o can filter out <span class="artifact-n">[hmm-hits](/help/main/artifacts/hmm-hits)</span> with alignment coverage, you must run <span class="artifact-p">[anvi-run-hmms](/help/main/programs/anvi-run-hmms)</span> and report a domain hits table by including `--domain-hits-table` flag in your command.
+This will write the [domtblout](http://eddylab.org/software/hmmer3/3.1b2/Userguide.pdf) file from hmmsearch:

 <div class="codeblock" markdown="1">
 anvi&#45;run&#45;hmms &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \